zacharoth/sarahportfolio/README.md

-This is a quick bootstrappy website to host Sarah's portfolio
+This is a quick bootstrappy website for Sarah's video portfolio

+Temporarily hosted on sarahcorapi.pancakeapps.com